What Are Soft Skills? Examples and Guide

 5 Critical thinking

-Not many people can analyze a situation, identify the issue and make an informed decision, making this soft skill highly sought out by employers.
-Whether you’re working in IT or the food service industry, hiring managers want to know that you can understand a problem, think critically and come up with a solution – they won’t always be there.
+Not many people can analyze a situation, identify the issue and make an informed decision, making this soft skill highly sought after by employers.
+Whether you’re writing an information technology resume or a food service resume, hiring managers want to know that you can understand a problem, think critically and come up with a solution.

 6 Communication